 Applies processing algorithms for analysis of multichannel, high resolution reflection and refraction data.
 Participates in application of signal processing techniques, data acquisition methods and interpretation in marine, continental margin, and/or terrestrial systems.
 Uses computational tools and creates automated alarms to provide notification when seismic activities exceed determined thresholds.
-Uses interactive processing software to analyze data and determine parameters to be used in processing flow; uses amplitude versus offset analysis to infer rock and fluid properties to enhance geologic interpretations. \\\\% motions for use in the analysis of design of engineered structures.
+Uses interactive processing software to analyze data and determine parameters to be used in processing flow; uses amplitude versus offset analysis to infer rock and fluid properties to enhance geologic interpretations.

+Processes and interprets large sets of multispectral and hyperspectral remotely sensed data using computer and manual techniques for terrestrial or planetary systems.
+Applies advanced techniques for analysis of immense data sets.
+Uses commercial and in-house remote sensing analysis software to process and interpret complex data sets% Provides ground motion estimates, foundation performance, seismic source characterization, earthquake spectra time histories and soil liquefaction assessments for use in engineering analysis of existing or proposed structures.
+Investigates the use of strong ground motion information to define appropriate ground motions for use in the analysis of design of engineered structures.
 Reviews and applies data pertaining to seismic hazard characterization, including recurrence information, zonation source characteristics, wave propagation, site attenuation and response% Conducts detailed subsurface analyses to determine the resource and reserve potential using geophysical interpretation of seismic and well data.
 Activities include the identification of lands subject to drainage; the determination of the areal extent-and characteristics of potential geological plays; reservoirs resources (discovered or undiscovered); and/or reserves underlying leased and unleased lands.
-Interpretations are typically computer based using a range of existing software applications% Conducts complex and novel geophysical investigations incorporating information and data from lease, field, and other studies in conjunction with geological data to produce geophysical and geological maps for resource evaluation.
+Interpretations are typically computer based using a range of existing software applications% Advises on complex geophysical problems such as conflicting staff recommendations or integrating geophysical data in a broad geographic area characterized by complex geology and/or poor data quality.
+Conducts complex and novel geophysical investigations incorporating information and data from lease, field, and other studies in conjunction with geological data to produce geophysical and geological maps for resource evaluation.
 Represents the organization in technical discussions regarding geophysical data.
 Participates in major data collection activities used in earthquake hazards, coastal change, engineering projects, environmental hazards studies, and assessments.
 Interprets data, fault geometry of active zones and other important geologic features.
-Applies data management and interpretation tools to geophysical models and geophysical applications% Performs studies involving surface and borehole geophysics to evaluate foundation conditions, materials engineering properties, stratigraphic correlations, including the identification and orientation of open partings, joints, clay seams, fractures, cavities, top of rock, seismic and electric properties.
+Provides expertise in data management and interpretation tools, geophysical models, and geophysical applications% Performs studies involving surface and borehole geophysics to evaluate foundation conditions, materials engineering properties, stratigraphic correlations, including the identification and orientation of open partings, joints, clay seams, fractures, cavities, top of rock, seismic and electric properties.
 Results of studies inform the evaluation of existing structures and design and construction of planned structures.
 Conducts seismological and geophysical investigations and reports of geotechnical engineering applications at various sites.
 Works with staff geophysicists, geologists, and engineers to correlate geophysical data with geologic data and engineering materials properties% Provides training, makes presentations, and participates in communications and coordination activities with scientists and engineers.
 Reads and analyzes a wide variety of technical information.
-May publish results in peer reviewed journals, open file reports, and other media.
-Publishes curated datasets to interactive web platforms or data repositories% FACTOR STATEMENTS
+Publishes results in peer reviewed journals, open file reports, and other media.
+Publishes curated datasets to interactive web platforms or data repositories.
+Presents at professional meetings% FACTOR STATEMENTS FACTORS 1 - KNOWLEDGE REQUIRED BY THE POSITION FL 1-7 1250 points electromagnetism, physics of the earth, potential fields, radiometrics, electrical methods, spectroscopy, geodesy, and resources assessments for petroleum, geothermal, and mineral exploration.